Skip to main content

 HIGH PREVALENCE

-Abundant in coastal areas, prawns, crab, and other shellfish are menu staples.
-Cross-contamination is common in seafood restaurants.
+On the coast, prawns, crab and other shellfish are menu staples.
+Cross-contamination is common in seafood kitchens.

 COMMONLY FOUND IN: